RaijmakersH/az900-labs/Instructions/Walkthroughs/10-Create a VM with PowerShell.md

     -PublicIpAddressName "myPublicIpPS" `
     ```

-5. Sign in to the [Azure portal](https://portal.azure.com).
+5. Close the PowerShell session Cloud Shell pane.

-6. Search for **Virtual machines** and verify the **myVMPS** is running.
+6. In the Azure portal, search for **Virtual machines** and verify the **myVMPS** is running.
 This may take a few minutes.

     ![Screenshot of the virtual machines page with myVMPS in a running state.](../images/1001.png)

 7. Access the new virtual machine and review the Overview and Networking settings to verify your information was correctly deployed.

-8. Leave the PowerShell session open.

 # Task 3: Execute commands in the Cloud Shell

 In this task, we will practice executing PowerShell commands from the Cloud Shell.

+1. From the Azure portal, open the **Azure Cloud Shell** by clicking on the icon in the top right of the Azure Portal.

-1. Ensure **PowerShell** is selected in the upper-left drop-down menu of the Cloud Shell pane.
+2. Ensure **PowerShell** is selected in the upper-left drop-down menu of the Cloud Shell pane.

-2. Retrieve information about your virtual machine including name, resource group, location, and status.
+3. Retrieve information about your virtual machine including name, resource group, location, and status.
 Notice the PowerState is **running**.

     ```PowerShell
     Get-AzVM -name myVMPS -status | Format-Table -autosize
     ```

-3. Stop the virtual machine.
+4. Stop the virtual machine.
 When prompted confirm (Yes) to the action.

     ```PowerShell
     Stop-AzVM -ResourceGroupName myRGPS -Name myVMPS
     ```

-4. Verify your virtual machine state.
+5. Verify your virtual machine state.
 The PowerState should now be **deallocated**.
 You can also verify the virtual machine status in the portal.

     ```PowerShell
     Get-AzVM -name myVMPS -status | Format-Table -autosize